Recipe Overview

 Servings: make as many as you want!

-Maybe you’re wondering how to make really delicious baked potatoes.
-Keep reading to learn how to make perfectly brown and crispy potatoes with a fluffy white filling.
+Baked potatoes are filling, nutritious, and economical.
+They smell sooooo good while they’re baking.
+However, maybe you’re wondering how to make really delicious baked potatoes.
+I’ll help you out with a how-to guide that will teach you how to make perfectly brown and crispy baked potatoes with a fluffy white interior.
 I have lots of tips and information below to help you out.

 Need a faster way to bake potatoes?
 Try baking them in your air fryer if you have one.
 They turn out pretty much the same as oven baked potatoes but in only 40 minutes.
 Or try easy Instant Pot baked potatoes (especially if you prefer softer skins) or loaded baked potato slices.